The Grand Tour

 About the Author

 Mia Marlowe learned much of what she knows about storytelling from singing.
 A classically trained soprano, Mia won the District Metropolitan Opera Auditions after graduating summa cum laude from the University of Northern Iowa.
 She adores history, art, travel and new experiences.
-She and her family have lived in 9 different states, 4 time zones, but she now calls the beautiful Ozarks home.
+She and her family have lived in nine different states and four time zones, but she now calls the beautiful Ozarks home.
 Learn more about Mia at www.miamarlowe.com or on the social media platforms below.